 The onboarding stage is among the most critical moments in the customer journey.
 You've sparked users' interest and now you need to make the process of getting started as simple as possible and quickly deliver to keep users engaged.
 At this stage, we recommend continuously measuring the experience via 2 studies:

 - Reduce Onboarding Drop-off

 Does your product offer a trial period rather than a free version?
-If so, you should use the similar Improve the Trial Experience and Improve Trial-to-Subscription Conversion surveys for this stage instead.
-These surveys are nearly identical to those displayed below with slight wording adjustments to reflect the trial experience.
+If so, you should use the similar Improve the Trial Experience and Improve Trial-to-Subscription Conversion studies for this stage instead.
+These studies are nearly identical to those displayed below with slight wording adjustments to reflect the trial experience.

-The Improve the Onboarding Experience survey consists of a metric that measures the overall onboarding experience followed by an open-ended question to identify opportunities to improve.
+The Improve the Onboarding Experience study consists of a metric that measures the overall onboarding experience followed by an open-ended question to identify opportunities to improve.

 Target users in-product immediately after they complete onboarding.
 You may define this based on any criteria you prefer.
-For example, for UserLeap, it might be defined as having launched your first survey.
+For example, for UserLeap, it might be defined as having launched your first study.

-This survey will help you understand perceptions about the experience of onboarding to your product and surface opportunities to refine the experience for future users.
-The metric from the first question in this survey is also comparable to other metrics included in this Playbook, so you can compare the user experience during onboarding to the experience at other stages of the journey to identify gaps.
+This study will help you understand perceptions about the experience of onboarding to your product and surface opportunities to refine the experience for future users.
+The metric from the first question in this study is also comparable to other metrics included in this Playbook, so you can compare the user experience during onboarding to the experience at other stages of the journey to identify gaps.

-The Reduce Onboarding Drop-off survey consists of a metric that measures the overall onboarding experience followed by an open-ended question understand the reasons why users did not complete onboarding.
+The Reduce Onboarding Drop-off study consists of a metric that measures the overall onboarding experience followed by an open-ended question understand the reasons why users did not complete onboarding.